argonautproject/questionnaire/py.Q/Q_renderer/Q_notes.md

 deploy

 add ids (must be lower case an start with letter.) -done , prefixes, bootstrap for pretty,  add value sets in python and load to choice - easiest for rendering....

+add more types and more examples fix errors in the example.